markscarna/SDI-React/README.md

 - `GET` `http://localhost:3001/search/{Your ingredient search query here}` returns an object with property `drinks` that is an array of drink objects that match the search query.

 ## Stretch Goals
+- Create an "Add a Drink" function that adds a drink to your list.
+This drink should be stored "in-memory", so changes should not be posted to the API.
 - Refactor code to utilize React Hooks
 - Implement testing using the `React Testing Library`